hanfak/topics-to-learn/career/how-to-get-into-junior-dev-position.md

 - Learn TDD
 - Solve some simple OO problems
   - Airport
+- Learn how the internet works
+  - http, https, http/2, tcp, ip, networks, OSI model, tls, rest, soap, ftp, dns, wireshark, push/pull, websockets, browsers/clients, browser dev tools, headers
+  - api, formats (xml, json), postman, cache,
+  - html, css, javascript for front end
+- Learn about databases
-- Learn more features of the language
+- Learn more features of the language and libraries
   - functional
   - Call http api and learn how http/networks works
-  - use a database
+  - use a database, sql and nosql
+  - Build a webserver
+  - serialize and deserialize standard formats like json, xml
+  - use properties
-  - jars
+  - create and run jars
 - Create an api in agile manner
   - learn about agile
+- Dockerise app and run
-- Go deeper in to the langauge, frameworkds, design/engineering, frontend, devops, computer science,
+- Go deeper in to the langauge, frameworks, design/engineering, frontend, devops, computer science, integration, caches, proxies, load balancers, container management
 - More projects
   - build something wiht front end that people can use
   - refactor some  good to be better engineered